 When you program the callback interface, you specify one or more callback methods; as with standard non-callback Web Services, you annotate these methods with the @javax.jws.WebMethod annotation to specify that they are Web Service operations.
 However, contrary to non-callback methods, you never write the actual implementation code for these callback methods; rather, when you compile the client Web Service with the jwsc Ant task, the task automatically creates an implementation of the interface and packages it into a Web Service.
 This generated implementation specifies that the callback methods all do the same thing: send a message from the target Web Service that invokes the callback method back to the client Web Service.

-See "Using Callbacks to Notify Clients of Events" in Programming Advanced Features of WebLogic Web Services Using JAX-RPC for additional overview and procedural information about programming callbacks.
+See "Using Callbacks to Notify Clients of Events" in Oracle Fusion Middleware Programming Advanced Features of JAX-RPC Web Services for Oracle WebLogic Server for additional overview and procedural information about programming callbacks.